civisanalytics/civis-python/docs/source/responses.rst

                             online=False),
             ...

-To retrieve information from a :class:`civis.response.Response` object, either the "getattr" or "getitem" syntax can be used:
+To retrieve information from a :class:`civis.Response` object, either the "getattr" or "getitem" syntax can be used:

 .. code-block:: python